Jamo188/University-Projects/README.md

-This Fortran program calculates vertical wind shear between different levels based on data given in the file 'OutputExam2.txt'.
+This Fortran program calculates vertical wind shear between different levels based on data given.
+The results are written to the file named 'OutputExam2.txt'.